purplesandbox/TomeRaider/README.md

 From the src folder open the Database folder and use`create_tomeraider_db_script.sql` to create your database

- - optional: use the `populate_db.sql` file to add entries to the db, if you wish to prepopulate it with sample data
+ - Optional: use the `populate_db.sql` file to add entries to the db, if you wish to pre-populate it with sample data

 2 - Add your DB password

-In `config.py` make sure to add your database password and user name
+In `config.py` make sure to add your database password and username

 3 - Create `.env` file and generate your own API keys:
-- create `.env` file in the project folder and paste the following into the `.env` file:<br />
+- Create `.env` file in the project folder and paste the following into the `.env` file:<br />
         `X-RapidAPI-Key=`<br />
         `X-RapidAPI-Host=book-finder1.p.rapidapi.com`<br />

-- go to the https://rapidapi.com/dfskGT/api/book-finder1/ - signup and login so that `X-RapidAPI-Key` can be generated (you can find it under Header Parameters), copy the key and paste it in the .env file like this: `X-RapidAPI-Key=XXXXXXXXXXXXXXXXXX`
+- Go to the https://rapidapi.com/dfskGT/api/book-finder1/ - signup and login so that `X-RapidAPI-Key` can be generated (you can find it under Header Parameters), copy the key and paste it in the .env file like this: `X-RapidAPI-Key=XXXXXXXXXXXXXXXXXX`

 4 - Run programme